JaeungJayJang/next-js-learning/README.md

   The nitty gritty portions for retrieving data from SQL is given that I feel like I am not getting this yet..
 I need to dig more into it and actually write this myself to get experience.
   This also covers the usage of **Promise.all** to send request in parallel.
 Good example.
 ### chapter 8
+  This chapter covered about how to make the request dynamic.
+The problem is that the components are server side components and they are cached into CDN and this is not a great behavior for applications like dashboard that relies on up-to-date data.
+So this chapter introduced a way to make next.js API dynamic by using **unstable_noStore** function as **noStore** and use this function at the top of each functions. my go to backend so far is based on python and I wonder how this can be helpful for me unless I go with node based API...
+I will just keep this in mind that this exist.
 ### chapter 9
 ### chapter 10
 ### chapter 11